The Adventures of Batman

 The Adventures of Batman is an animated television series produced by Lou Scheimer's Filmation studios.
-It showcased the 12-minute Batman segments from The Batman/Superman Hour, sometimes broken up by and surrounding another cartoon from Filmation's fast-growing stream of superhero stars.
-A re-branded 30-minute version premiered on CBS on September 14, 1968, as Batman with Robin the Boy Wonder.
-This version was repackaged without the Superman and Superboy segments.
+It consists of the 12-minute Batman segments from The Batman/Superman Hour, which premiered on September 14, 1968, on CBS.
+The following season, in 1969, a 30-minute version that omitted the Superman and Superboy segments aired as Batman with Robin the Boy Wonder.

-Olan Soule was the voice of Batman and is most likely best remembered for his work on that show, and many others in the Filmation stable.
+Olan Soule was the voice of Batman and is most likely best known for the role.
 Casey Kasem, notable for his voiceover and radio work, was the voice of Robin.